tmuxinator/tmuxinator/README.md

 ## Custom attachment and post commands

-You can set tmuxiniator to skip auto-attaching to the session by using the `attach` option.
+You can set tmuxinator to skip auto-attaching to the session by using the `attach` option.

 ```yaml
 attach: false